ratschlab/metagraph/metagraph/docs/source/quick_start.rst

     **Thus, in practice,** for large inputs, it is recommended to construct individual (canonical) de Bruijn graphs from all read sets, called sample graphs, and transform them to contigs.
-These contig sets are then used instead of the original read sets to construct and annotate the join (primary) graph.
+These contig sets are then used instead of the original read sets to construct and annotate the joint (primary) graph.

 Annotate graph with custom labels
 """""""""""""""""""""""""""""""""